JamFfm/NEXTIONDisplay/README.md

 Features include: a 3.5" TFT 480x320 resistive touch screen display, 16M Flash, 3.5KByte RAM, 65k colors.

 # Wireing the display

 ![Wireing](https://github.com/JamFfm/NEXTIONDisplay/blob/master/CBPi3Display/MMDVM-Nextion-wiring-for-programming.jpg "BrewNextionDisplay 3.5 Zoll")

-# Installation

-(1)-- Power off the display.
-Store the .tft file via a PC/Mac on a SD Card in a fat32 system.
-Push the SD card in the display.
-Power on the display.
-There must be only 1 file on the card.
-Remove SD Card after installation.

-(2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).

-Workaround: Copy the NEXTIONDisplay folder to /home/pi/craftbeerpi3/modules/plugins/

-(3)-- reboot at least CBPi3

-Maybe the Serial connection has to be turned off at the RASPI Settings.
-Reboot.
-Go again to the RASPI Settings.
-Turn on the Serial Port.
-Turn off the Serial console.
-Maybe pyserial lib has to be installed if there is an error at import serial:

-In commandbox type in: python -m pip install pyserial

 # Usage

 Push the buttons in the startscreen and choose the desired screen.

 # Parameter